List of Yes concert tours (2020s): Setlist

+Tour dates

 A Yes consisting of Trevor Rabin, Jon Davison, Geoff Downes, and Billy Sherwood (with Jay Schellen on drums) appeared at the "Alan White - Celebrating His Life In Music" tribute concert at the Paramount Theatre in Seattle on 2 October 2022.

 The Album Series Tour 2023

-The Album Series Tour featuring Relayer will now take place in May and June 2023, after being rescheduled for the third time.
+The Album Series Tour featuring Relayer was set to take place in May and June 2023, after being rescheduled for the third time.
 Only the mainland European dates were rescheduled.
-The Luxembourg date, which the band was not able to accommodate in the 2022 tour, is added back.
+The Luxembourg date, which the band was not able to accommodate in the 2022 tour, was added back.
 A UK leg was later added.

+On 17 March 2023, the band announced that all dates would be postponed until 2024 (except for the final London date, which was cancelled) due to a failure to obtain insurance coverage for COVID-19 and acts of war (specifically mentioning the Russian invasion of Ukraine), with new dates to be announced "shortly".

+The Classic Tales of Yes Tour 2023–2024

+The Classic Tales of Yes Tour started on 21 September 2023 in Bethlehem, PA, with several dates in Continental Europe and the UK following in 2024.
+A brief Japanese leg occurred in September 2024.